Assassins silence another ‘voice of Afghan democracy’ in Kabul killing

 Rashid was taken to Kabul’s Emergency Hospital, where he died of his wounds.
 Outside, friends and colleagues gathered as news of the attack spread, and several wept when they learned he had not survived.

 “He was a patient man who wouldn’t lose his temper under any circumstances,” said Omid Nawrozi, who worked with Rashid.
-He said a news conference about the peace talks had been planned for Wednesday morning at the election forum office and that Rashid was on his way to speak there when he was killed.
+At a news conference, he said that Rashid was killed while on his way to peace talks planned for Wednesday morning at the election forum office.

 Abdul Rawof Sekandari, a longtime neighbor of Rashid’s in a modest community on the southern outskirts of the capital, described him as “a kind and sympathetic person” who “never harmed anyone.”
 He said Rashid’s attackers were terrorists seeking to kill “anyone who works for the country.
 Their goal is to destroy Afghanistan.”